 Curtis Strong was long known as a colorful storyteller and reader of poetry.
 A Colorado native, he was a business owner, avid pilot and outdoor enthusiast.
 During his final years of life, he suffered from macular degeneration, an eye disease that caused him to lose most of his vision.

 After Curtis Strong passed away in 2000, the North Colorado Medical Center Foundation was the residual beneficiary of his estate, and received nearly $2.3 million.
 This funding established the Curtis Strong Center for the Visually Impaired.

 Ensight Skills Center now operates the Curtis Strong Center in Greeley.
-Ensight is accredited by the National Accreditation Council.
-The NAC is the standard setting and accrediting organization for agencies serving people with blindness or visual impairment.
+Ensight is accredited by the AER.
+The AER is the standard setting and accrediting organization for agencies serving people with blindness or visual impairment.

 The Center’s typical client has a vision loss that cannot be corrected medically or surgically.
 Most clients struggle, even with corrective glasses, to read the newspaper, pay bills, or see the computer screen.
 The Center’s purpose is to assist these individuals to maximize the vision they currently possess.

 Appointments are held each Wednesday at the Curtis Strong Center.
 Walk in’s interested in viewing tools, seeking information or wanting to schedule appointments are welcome Monday- Wednesday from 9:00am-3:00pm.

 - Tools to view

 - Assistive Technology services